prokoudine/ardour-tutorial/content/getting-started/importing-audio-and-midi/index.en.md

 Important: always make sure you are placing stereo regions on stereo tracks.
 If you drag a stereo file onto a mono audio track, only the left channel will be used.
-In the screenshot below, a stereo file with very distinct left and right channels was dragged onto a stereo track and a nono track.
+In the screenshot below, a stereo file with very distinct left and right channels was dragged onto a stereo track and a mono track.
 Notice that in the mono track only the left channel is displayed (and played back).

 {{< figure alt="Stereo Mono" src="en/Ardour4_Stereo_Mono_Comparison.png" >}}